TritonDataCenter/rfd/rfd/0036/user-stories/jupiter-example-com-jenkins.md

 This Jenkins job is configured to receive GitHub webhook pushes.
 The Jenkins job should run build and deployment tasks defined in the code repository so that the process for deployment is owned by the team that owns the code.

-Each GitHub branch has an associated Mariposa project.
+The Jenkins job creates a Mariposa project for each GitHub branch.
 The Jenkins job clones a template manifest (from the repo) for each new branch.
 Each changeset received on a given branch will be deployed as a new version of that manifest.

 The job task might look like the following: